jakirsoftware/Foss-Browser/README.md

 ----
 ### Backups

 Backup all your important data (bookmarks, history, trusted websites and so on) on your SD-card.
 You can also back up FOSS Browser settings.
+Backups can even be restored on a fresh install or an other device (if you copy the backup files to the new device).